-In addition to this, you are required to attend six additional Thursday evenings (18.00-20.00) between Sept-Jan.
+You are also required to attend 2 additional Saturdays (09.00-15.00) between Sept-Jan.
 This will enable you to complete your Study Skills component, which is an essential part of your Diploma.
 As the course progresses, additional classes in your subjects are put on to cover the course content.

 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education.
 Most degree courses now require at least Level 2 Maths and English.
 Therefore you will need GCSE Maths and English at grade 9 - 4 (A* - C), or Level 2 Maths and English equivalent as a minimum before applying for this course.

 Please research HE requirements very carefully as these do vary.
 A STRONG COMMITMENT IS NEEDED AS THE COURSE IS VERY INTENSIVE.

 Acceptance onto the Access programme is conditional on you: